Helix AU Core

 • Updating a DocumentReference resource is not currently supported.

-In Helix, the flow for converting a DocumentReference to a document involves several steps to ensure proper handling of existing records and roles:
+In Helix, converting a DocumentReference into a document involves several steps to manage existing records and role associations appropriately.

 1. Check if the document exists in Helix